dmferrari/books-renamer/README.md

 ## Installation

-To run BookRenamer, you'll need Ruby installed on your machine.
+To run Books Renamer, you'll need Ruby installed on your machine.
 You will also need to install several dependencies:

 ```bash
 bundle install